Self-consistent many-body metrology

-We define an initial state using four orbitals ($M=4$), which are including $\phi_{\rm L}(x)$ and $\phi_{\rm R}(x)$, and then monitor the natural occupations $\rho_j$ while the state evolves in time self-consistently under nonzero $p_4$, for both cat and spin coherent states.
-Fig.~\ref{fig:two-mode} shows the monitoring of $\rho_{\rm tm}$, where we observe it is close to unity.
+We define an initial state using four orbitals ($M=4$), which are including $\phi_{\rm L}(x)$ and $\phi_{\rm R}(x)$, and then monitor the natural occupations $\rho_j$ under self-consistent evolution at nonzero $p_4$, for both cat and spin-coherent states.
+Fig.~\ref{fig:two-mode} shows $\rho_{\rm tm}$, where we observe it is close to unity.
 Also, both $\rho_1$ and $\rho_2$ are macroscopically occupied during the evolution, with negligible occupations $\rho_3$ and $\rho_4$.
-This fact however also depends on the parameter regime used.
+This however also depends on the parameter regime used.
 When $gN=0.1$, two modes are sufficient, but when $gN=1$, $\rho_{\rm tm}$ discernibly dips below unity.
 Increasing $p_4$ further, the TMA fails.
-An appropriate regime of parameters where $\rho_{\rm tm}\simeq 1$ is obtained when we fix $gN=0.1$ and $p_4=0.1$.
-Also, even though the natural orbitals are used in the discussion above, we can apply the two-mode criterion to the left/right orbitals or their time-evolved forms, i.e., $\phi_1(x,t)$ and $\phi_2(x,t)$, since there always exists a unitary transformation such that $\phi_j(x,t)=\sum_{jk}U_{jk}\,\phi_k^{({\rm no})}(x,t)$.
+An appropriate regime of parameters where $\rho_{\rm tm}\simeq 1$ is obtained by fixing $gN=0.1$ and $p_4=0.1$.
+Also, even though natural orbitals are used in the discussion above, we can apply the two-mode criterion to the left/right orbitals or their time-evolved forms, i.e., $\phi_1(x,t)$ and $\phi_2(x,t)$; there always exists a unitary transformation such that $\phi_j(x,t)=\sum_{jk}U_{jk}\,\phi_k^{({\rm no})}(x,t)$.